blockmandev/flash/README.md

 You can load weights from PyTorch or Safetensors formats directly into your Flash-defined models.
 This makes it easy to reuse existing models while benefiting from Flash's performance and deployment features.

-Learn more in the [Saving & Loading Models](https://Flash.dev/books/Flash/saving-and-loading.html) section of the Flash Book.

 </details>

 <details>